fix

 SOC 1 is used to audit the controls relevant to your company’s finances.

-SOC 2 is used to audit the controls relevant to the security, availability, or processing integrity of either a system you are running, or the information the system processes.
+SOC 2 is used to audit the controls relevant to the security, availability, or processing integrity of either a system you are running or the information the system processes.

-Difference between Type 1 and Type 2
+Differentiating Type 1 and Type 2 SOC Reports

-Type 1: A point in time audit, during which auditors evaluate and report on the design of controls your company put into place as of a point in time.
+Type 1: A point-in-time audit, during which auditors evaluate and report on the design of controls your company put into place as of a point in time.
 This is a great way to show good faith to your customers.

 "This is how you show your clients and customers that you are continuously following industry standards."